-Simple Present Tense - Active Voice: Simple Present Tense - Passive Voice: Simple Past Tense - Active Voice: Simple Past Tense - Passive Voice: Simple Future Tense - Active Voice: Simple Future Tense - Passive Voice:

-The orchestra plays the symphony.
+Simple Present Tense - Active Voice: Simple Present Tense - Passive Voice: Simple Past Tense - Active Voice: Simple Past Tense - Passive Voice: Simple Future Tense - Active Voice: Simple Future Tense - Passive Voice: The orchestra plays the symphony.
 The symphony is played by the orchestra.
 The orchestra played the symphony.
 The symphony was played by the orchestra.
 The orchestra will play the symphony.
 The symphony will be played by the orchestra.

-PERFECT VERB TENSES PRESENT PAST FUTURE Active Passive Active Passive Active Passive have or has played have or has been played had played had been played will have played will have been played have or has given have or has been given had given had been given will have given will have been given Present Perfect Tense - Active V oice: The orchestra has p played the sympl hony.
+PERFECT VERB TENSES

+PRESENT PAST FUTURE

+Active Passive Active Passive Active Passive

+have or has played have or has been played had played had been played will have played will have been played

+have or has given have or has been given had given had been given will have given will have been given

-Present Perfect Tense - Active Voice: Present Perfect Tense - Passive Voice: Past Perfect Tense - Active Voice: Past Perfect Tense - Passive Voice: Future Perfect Tense - Active Voice: Future Perfect Tense - Passive Voice:
+Present Perfect Tense - Active Voice: Present Perfect Tense - Passive Voice: Past Perfect Tense - Active Voice: Past Perfect Tense - Passive Voice: Future Perfect Tense - Active Voice: Future Perfect Tense - Passive Voice: The orchestra has played the symphony.
+The symphony has been played by the orchestra.
+The orchestra had played the symphony.
+The symphony had been played by the orchestra.
+The orchestra will have played the symphony.
+The symphony will have been played by the orchestra.